philips-labs/interspeech2022-motivational-interviewing/README.md

-# Towards Automated Counselling Decision-Making: Remarks on Therapist Action Forecasting on the AnnoMI Dataset (INTERSPEECH 2022 Submission)
+# Towards Automated Counselling Decision-Making: Remarks on Therapist Action Forecasting on the AnnoMI Dataset (INTERSPEECH 2022)

 ## Introduction
-* Code for our INTERSPEECH 2022 paper submission titled "Towards Automated Counselling Decision-Making: Remarks on Therapist Action Forecasting on the AnnoMI Dataset"
+* Code for our INTERSPEECH 2022 paper titled "Towards Automated Counselling Decision-Making: Remarks on Therapist Action Forecasting on the AnnoMI Dataset"

 ## Environment Setup
 * Note that $REPO is the folder of the repository (i.e. the folder where you see this README), after `git clone`.